Dublin’s star footballer Jack McCaffrey is to sit out the inter-county championship later this year.

 Meanwhile, Pat Spillane feels the GAA should consider removing the possibility of penalties from deciding Championship games later this year and introduce a golden score.

 Because of time constraints, all Championship games including the All-Ireland finals must be decided on the day, which will see teams each take five penalties if they can’t be separated after extra-time.

-Both Spillane and Ciaran Whelan are opposed to the idea, and the Kerry legend told: “A fella misses a penalty, an individual has just cost his county the All-Ireland title.
+Both Spillane and Ciaran Whelan are opposed to the idea, and the Kerry legend told The Sunday Game: “A fella misses a penalty, an individual has just cost his county the All-Ireland title.
 I think the fairer system is, yes extra-time, but then golden score, first team to score wins.
 Collective responsibility in victory, collective responsibility in defeat.
 To lose an All-Ireland final with a missed penalty?
 I wouldn’t like to be that player heading back to the county."